Boat Insurance 101

 Several factors affect the cost of your boat insurance including but not limited to the following:

 People may not realize all the factors influencing the cost of their boat insurance.
-The good news is, that your personal insurance advisor can help you navigate the ins and outs of boat insurance so you can find the best value between coverage and cost.
-An independent insurance agent can also quote multiple insurance carriers to find the best boat insurance policy customized for you.
+A personal insurance advisor can guide you through boat insurance to find the best balance between coverage and cost.
+An independent insurance agent can quote multiple insurance carriers to find the best boat insurance policy customized for you.

 Understanding Agreed Value and Actual Cash Value for your boat

 Knowing the distinction between agree Value (Replacement Value) and Actual Cash Value is important when purchasing boat insurance.
-Choosing one over the other will not only impact the price of your insurance but will affect your ability to get back out on the water after an accident or damage to your boat.
+Your choice affects the boat insurance cost and how quickly you can get back on the water after an accident or boat damage.

 Discuss the options with your agent.
 They can help you understand the differences and make the choice that is best for you.